I Was Denied Social Security, Now What?

 - Expediting the process

-A 1-800-THE-LAW2 social security and worker disability lawyer will handle your claim for you, and represent you throughout your entire appeal process.
-Call 1-800-THE-LAW2 for a free consultation with an experienced social security and worker disability lawyer.
+A social security and worker disability lawyer will handle your claim for you, and represent you throughout your entire appeal process.
+Call today for a free consultation with an experienced social security and worker disability lawyer.

 1. Social Security Administration.
 The Appeal Process.
 Retrieved November 26, 2014.